cea-hpc/phobos/doc/design/deletion_and_versioning.md

 **DELETE** and **REMOVE**.
-When a user **DELETE**s an object or **PUT**s a new version of it, the old version of the object is still accessible and is kept on media until a future garbage collector or the user (through a future **REMOVE** call) remove it.
+When a user **DELETE**s an object or **PUT**s a new version of it, the old version of the object is still accessible and is kept on media until a future garbage collector or the user (through a future **REMOVE** call) removes it.
 This document does not deal with extent cleaning on media nor the definitive removal of objects.
 This will be described in a future *removal_and_cleaning* design document.

 A user can **GET** and **GETMD** any version of an object as long as this version is deprecated but still accessible.

-As long as a deleted object can be gotten and all these extents remain on media, it may still be taken into account for quota calculation depending on the implementation of the quota system.
+As long as a deleted object can be retrieved and all its extents remain on media, it may still be taken into account for quota calculation depending on the implementation of the quota system.